aubrijesh/Routerjs/README.md

 };

 ```
 Here I am fetching data from server and updating data in route object.
-You need to bind reference of route object to pass route context in when calling this.methods.getDataFromServer.
-Also after data is fetched you need to explicitly assign it to route object and call update function of route which will re-render handlerbar template.
+After data is fetched you need to explicitly assign it to route object and call update function of route which will re-render handlerbar template.
 Because your this.methods.getDataFromServe making ajax call that is asyncronous so render will not wait for that and you need to call update function explicitly in ajax success to update data in template.

 ### render : function